mediahackza/data-journalism-newsletter/Home.md

 Data journalism is not really all that different from "normal" journalism.
 In traditional journalism a journalist will build relationships with "sources" so they are informed of when things happen or change.
 A data journalist may do the same by tracking data around a particular issue over time to see how things change.

-Data journalism is a relatively new field of work and there are some misconcpetions about what it is and what it isn't.
-Here are a few of those:
+Data journalism is a relatively new field of work and there are some misconceptions about what it is and what it isn't.
+Here are a few of those myths and misunderstandings:

-- Data journalism is [word for unfeeling/mechanical].
+- Data journalism is divorced of emotion.
 This is not necessarily true.
 Data very often represents people and, in many cases, their struggles.
 Understanding data about unemployment, gender-based violence, homelessness from example often allows us to tell a more compelling story that simply quoting relevant officials.

 - Data journalism is hard.
 Data journalism can be very hard.
 But then so is finding that perfect interview or video shot to tell most other stories.
 Don't be fooled, like most things, doing any form of journalism is hard if done properly, and data journalism is no exception.